Key Facts: Park Construction

 The original head was a life-size clay, created in 1933 by artist Jo Davidson at the White House.

 In 2012, a copy of the original bust was enlarged, cast in bronze, and installed in the Park.

 Who carved the excerpts from FDR’s Four Freedoms speech?

-- The Bensons own a stone-carving business in Newport, Rhode Island, called the John Stevens Shop.
+The Bensons own a stone-carving business in Newport, Rhode Island, called the John Stevens Shop.
 It was founded in 1705, and maintained by six generations of Stevenses, until Nick Benson‘s grandfather John, a printer, artist, and stone carver, bought it, in the 1920s.
-In 1993, Nick, who is now 48, took it over from his father.
+In 1993 Nick took it over from his father.